 Longitudinal flex is the flexibility of the snowboard length ways (from nose to tail).
 This is what is typically referred to when talking about the flex of a board.
 The flex rating given by manufacturers refers to the longitudinal flex and so will be the focus of this post.

-It is often the case that the flex of the tail is stiffer than the flex in the nose – but it is also often the case (as it is with the true twin shape) that the flex will be the same in the nose and tail.
 This all depends on what the snowboard is designed to do and I’ll get more into that in the “what flex is best” section below.

 Torsional flex is the flex width ways (from edge to edge).
 This is generally not considered by people when deciding on their snowboard purchase and typically there isn't a rating given out by manufacturers for this.
 Whether or not it should be considered is a debate for another post (but feel free to leave a comment below if you have any thoughts on this).

 There may be the argument that Torsional flex deserves more attention as a softer torsional flex will help with sharper turns and getting spins around a stiffer torsional flex will increase edge-hold (so it does have an effect).

 There isn’t a generalized standard across snowboarding manufacturers so there will be some difference in what one manufacturer considers “medium” compared to another.
 This is partly because there isn't any efforts to create a generalized system and partly because it's difficult to do so, given differing torsional flex and different flex in different areas of the snowboard (tip, tail, between the bindings etc).

 Usually flex is described in one of two ways (or both) - on a scale of 1 to 10 or on a scale of soft to stiff.

 If rated out of 10 then:

 - 3-4 means medium-to-soft flex

 - 5-6 means medium flex